JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/tips.md

 ## How to setup local development environment?

-`ReinforcementLearning.jl` is kind of different from most packages you've seen.
-It simply re-export all the names in its dependent packages.
-The `Manifest.toml` files are committed in the source code.
-So when you execute `]dev ReinforcementLearning` in the Julia REPL, all the dependents are also turned into the development mode automatically.
-Then you can modify the code in your favorite editor and test it as usual.
+You can activate the local development mode as follows: from the base project directory, load `ReinforcementLearning` via `using ReinforcementLearning`.
+Then run `ReinforcementLearning.activate_devmode!()`.
 Sometimes, you may need to add some extra dependencies.
 Remember to switch the environment before adding new packages.
 For example, if you want to add
 `Statistics` in `ReinforcementLearningBase`, first run `]activate